 When This Medicine Should Not Be Used

 This medicine can cause serious or life-threatening birth defects in unborn babies.
-You should not use this medicine if you are pregnant or breastfeeding, or if you may become pregnant during treatment.
-You should not use this medicine if you have had an allergic reaction to thalidomide.
+Do not use this medicine if you are pregnant or plan to become pregnant.
+Do not use this medicine if you have had an allergic reaction to thalidomide.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.